 The data products produced by the pipeline are detailed in documents available on the SOC Manuals web page

 Up until early 2013 the SSC had the responsibility to perform bulk reprocessings of all XMM-Newton data from time to time.
 Bulk reprocessing enables the most up-to-date processing and calibrations to be applied to data and re-imposes uniformity on the archive.
-The latest bulk reprocessing of all XMM-Newton data took place in December 2012, using a version of the SAS very similar to the public SAS v12.0 and the latest instrument calibrations at that time.
-This configuration was used for the release of the 3XMM-DR4 catalogue on the 23 July 2013.
-From this date, both pipeline processing and SAS codes have been updated regularly with no implications on the analyis results.
-Hence, the XMM-Newton EPIC Serendipity Sources catalogue has been updated from 3XMM-DR4 up to 3XMM-DR7 without the need of a bulk reprocessing.
+The latest bulk reprocessing of all XMM-Newton data took place along 2019, using a version of the SAS very similar to the public SAS v18.0 and the latest instrument calibrations at that time.
+This configuration was used for the release of the 4XMM-DR9 catalogue on December 2019 together with the stacked catalogue 4MM-DR9s.
+From that date, both pipeline processing and SAS codes have been updated regularly with no implications on the analyis results.
+Hence, the XMM-Newton EPIC Serendipity Sources catalogue has been updated from 4XMM-DR9/4XMM-DR9s to 4XMM-DR10/4XMM-DR10s without the need of a bulk reprocessing.